 The Freshman Foundations Course (FFC) is the foundational portion of the Chapman General Education program.
-All entering freshmen enroll in an FFC section connected to a larger learning community and participate in an orientation program that includes a shared summer reading.
+All entering freshmen enroll in an FFC section.

-The FFC course engages students in interdisciplinary, university-level critical inquiry and reflection.
+The FFC course engages students in university-level critical inquiry and reflection.
 FFC courses focus more on critical engagement, exploration and communication related to complex issues than on mastering a body of material.
-More than 35 sections are offered in varying topics.
+More than 50 sections are offered on varying topics.
 Students select a topic according to their academic and personal interests.
 All of the sections offer students an intellectually enriching exploration of ideas, values, and disciplinary knowledge and methods.
-Working independently and collaboratively to frame issues and questions that have engaged the intellectual interests of historians, philosophers, literary, fine arts, and media critics, scientists, economists, and political theorists over the centuries, students develop their analytic, creative and expressive abilities.
+Working independently and collaboratively to frame issues and questions that have engaged the intellectual interests of historians, philosophers, fine arts, and media critics, scientists, economists and political theorists over the centuries, students develop their analytic, creative and expressive abilities.

 FFC is taught by a select group of faculty who are committed to supporting students in their transition to university-level inquiry.
 Field trips, guest speakers, collaborative research, multimedia projects and other forms of active learning are an important part of the course.